Tips for a great Whale Watching Trip!

 A Whale Watching trip is a one of a kind experience.
-Being prepared for the trip will make your trip much more enjoyable.
+Being prepared for the trip will make your cruise much more enjoyable.
 After partaking in a trip this past weekend, I have come up with a list of handy tips to help out first timers.

 Budgeting for your trip